What Does PPB Mean in Hydrogen Water?

 So the clean rule is:

-PPB is the hydrogen concentration number.
+PPB is a concentration unit used for dissolved hydrogen.
 ORP is not a substitute for PPB.

 Why ORP Claims Can Confuse People